Dhananjaya Y. Chandrachud: Notable dissents

-Chandrachud has delivered notable dissents in his judgments.
+Justice Chandrachud has dissented in various notable Supreme Court judgments.
 He has been called the 'judge who is not afraid to dissent'.
 His dissents have drawn the attention of the academia and media and one article notes that:Justice Subba Rao was a libertarian keen on establishing individual rights.
 He stood up to Indira Gandhi's impulses.
 Justice Chandrachud too has a libertarian interpretation of constitutional rights.
 He has shown he is not afraid to dissent.